 A successful B2B text combines the aforementioned points.
 An effective text convinces busy managers or department heads,by providing data that supports their decision making.
 Concise sentences, precise word choice, pithy headings and meaningful subdivisions function as guideposts to help readers navigate the information presented.

 A traditional structure, e.g. introduction – body – conclusion, is typical.
 The introduction briefly describes what is at stake and mentions the first and most important advantage.
 Once the reader’s attention has been drawn, the main section deals in more detail with the product or service.
 Enumerations or graphic representations are suitable here to summarize complex information.
 In the final part, the reasoning or rationale is once again presented briefly and concisely as a decision aid.

-In addition, specific calls to action are placed in prominent locations to encourage the reader to engage actively with the product or service.
+In addition, specific call to actions are placed in prominent locations to encourage the reader to engage actively with the product or service.

 Since B2B topics are often too complex to be described thoroughly in a brief text, additional content is listed elsewhere via internal links or simply “outsourced.”
 In additional materials, such as FAQs or white papers, specific facts can be addressed in more detail.

 Overall, B2B texts usually require a little less creativity than their B2C counterparts, but in some sense more skill.
 These texts often include technical information requiring a degree of expertise and familiarity with the relevant industry.
 Competition is fierce, but well-crafted copy can set a company apart.

 We would be happy to support you in the creation of your B2B-compatible content.